ManchesterVolcanology/iFit/docs/usage/intro.rst

 Installation
 =============

-To install iFit simply clone this repository. iFit is written in Python and requires version 3.6 or higher, with numpy, scipy and matplotlib.
+To install iFit simply clone this repository. iFit is written in Python and requires version 3.6 or higher, with :mod:`numpy`, scipy and matplotlib.
 An example script if given in `iFit.py`.

 There is also a Graphical User Interface (GUI) written using PyQT.
 This requires PyQT5, pyqtgraph, pyyaml and pandas.